AP Interview: Indians owner says name won't change in 2021 - WHIZ News

 Dolan said his “awakening or epiphany” came following the death of George Floyd, a Black man who died while being arrested by white Minneapolis police officers this summer.

-Washington dropped the name Redskins in July after bowing to pressure from corporate sponsors.
+Washington dropped its name in July after bowing to pressure from corporate sponsors.

 It was only hours later that Dolan announced a thorough review of the team’s name.
-He promised to listen and learn, and that’s what transpired in recent months during discussions with fans, business leaders, players, social activists and researchers focused on Native American culture and issues.
+In the following months he met with fans, business leaders, players, social activists and researchers focused on Native American culture and issues.

 Dolan called those conversations “both enlightening and challenging.”